Sheppard Method Pilates Offers a Mind and Body Experience

 Leave mindless, redundant workouts behind in favor of a comprehensive, soul-igniting Pilates practice.
 Your Pilates workouts can release tension, relieve emotional blockages, and bring you out of your head.
 Finding a mind, body, and soul connection through Pilates changes the way the body responds to movement.
 Once you experience the unique benefits of Pilates, you may never go back to regular workouts again.

-Let the Los Angeles team of Pilates instructors at Sheppard Method Pilates guide you into a mind, body, and soul practice.
+Let the Westwood team of Pilates instructors at Sheppard Method Pilates guide you into a mind, body, and soul practice.
 Call us today to schedule your class.